xpipe-io/xpipe/app/src/main/resources/io/xpipe/app/resources/misc/api.md

 If a required password is not stored and is set to be dynamically prompted, the running XPipe application will ask you to enter any required passwords.

 See the authentication handshake below on how to authenticate prior to sending requests.
-For development you can also skip the authentication step by disabling it in the settings menu.
+For development, you can also skip the authentication step by disabling it in the settings menu.

 Base URLs: